BotDogs4645/BotdogsWiki/GitHub.md

 #### Why GitHub?
 Version control and centralized collaboration.
 Being able to push code and have it revised is very useful.
-Being able to see code and use it from anywhere without having to copy and paste emails or exchanging SD cards and hard drives is crucial.
+Being able to see code and use it from anywhere without having to copy and paste emails or exchange SD cards and hard drives is crucial.
 Even if you're on a satellite team, you'll be using GitHub because it makes code review and collaboration that much easier.